adityaSomak/PSLQA/README.md

   This engine is created by building up on the theory presented in the [Hinge-Loss Markov Random Fields and Probabilistic Soft Logic](https://arxiv.org/abs/1505.04406).
 Even though the authors have already published a open-sourced PSL engine, our version offers several advantages:
-  - The engine is purely pythonic.
-Makes it easier to interface with many other NLP/Vision libraries.
+  - The engine is purely pythonic which makes it easier to interface with many other NLP/Vision libraries.
   - This engine is coded to directly integrate knowledge from ConceptNet and Word2vec.
 This is the engine that produced the required results in
   [Explicit Reasoning over End-to-End Neural Architectures for Visual Question Answering](https://arxiv.org/abs/1803.08896) which was presented in AAAI 2018.